Zuehlke/machines-code-people/articles/MeetUsers.md

 ## A Bit of Theory on How To Do It

-As theoretical background, I need to combine two elements into one picture:
+As theoretical background, I need to combine two elements on a time line:

 ![UCD cycle, layers and when to do what](./MeetUsers 01 UCD Theory.png)

 The UCD Cycle (User Centred Design Cylce) is probably self explanatory.
 It is the basic iteration principle and tells you to get to know context and users, create solutions, evaluate the solution against context and users, and learn from it.
+You do this cycle over and over again.
 Two of the three layers are probalby quite easy to understand as well.
 While you create the product, you will work on the conceptual level and you will work-out all the details so it really becomes a great experience using the product.
-The story level is sometimes also referred to as product vision.
-It is the product in a nutshell and tells what impact the product should create for whom and how.
+The story is the product in a nutshell and tells what impact the product should create for whom and how.
+It is sometimes referred to as product vision.

 The interesting part is how you evolve a product from idea to retirement.
 Theory proposes to run quick UCD all along.
 The UCD cycles just change purpose and the character along the way.
 Early on, you focus the cycles on getting a promising story.
 You do research and create simple "prototypes" of the story.
 While the story gets more and more stable some big questions will need answering and the UCD cycle is about testing hypothesis.
 You create sketchy prototypes or "experience sketches" with a narrow focus so you can make the important conceptual decisions.
 Early adopters asking when the product is ready are a good sign to change the character again: Now its about scoping the first release and getting the concept right.
 To do this you will work out some key scenarios in detail, explore more alternatives of the basic design and test these thoroughly.
-Such activities flow more on more into working and optimizing the details with usability and user experience testing so your first release is going to be just great.
+Such activities flow more on more into working and optimizing the details with user experience testing so your first release is going to be just great.
-Once the release is on the market things get confusing as you need to juggle three streams: The first stream to optimize the details based on real life feedback, the second stream to enhance the product with other features and the third stream to identify completely new ideas to launch the next big product.
+Once the release is on the market things get complicated as you need to juggle three streams: The first stream to optimize the details based on real life feedback, the second stream to enhance the product with other features and the third stream to identify completely new ideas to launch the next big product.

 ## From the Trenches